vezel-dev/vzl/doc/index.md

 non-profit in Denmark; this legal entity handles finances, services, and assets needed by the organization.
 Our finances are completely transparent on [Open Collective](https://opencollective.com/vezel/transactions).

+This is the home of our documentation, both for the organization itself and its various open source projects.